tursodatabase/example-billing-tips/README.md

-# Techniques to optimize your Turso billing quota
+# Techniques to optimize your Turso billing allowance

 This repository contains some examples for reducing the [billed usage] of a [Turso] database (in terms of rows read) for certain types queries that might